 - Impacts will extend well outside of the cone!
-It is important to not focus on the center of the forecast track for Tropical Storm Sally. - Tropical Storm Sally will likely produce heavy rainfall and gusty winds across much of the state, particularly near the West Coast today and the Panhandle on Monday, Tuesday, and Wednesday. - Tropical Storm Warnings: coastal Escambia, coastal Santa Rosa, coastal Okaloosa, south Walton, coastal Bay, and coastal Gulf - Tropical Storm Watches: coastal Franklin County - Tropical storm force winds could begin along the Panhandle as early as late tonight or Monday morning, but more likely beginning Monday evening and Monday night. - An additional 2-4" of rainfall is expected along the West Coast over the next 7 days.
-Localized totals of 6" are possible. - 6-12" of rainfall is expected along the Panhandle and western Big Bend with localized totals of 12-18" possible. - Rises on rivers are expected along the West Coast and in Northwest Florida over the next several days. - Flood Watches continue for the West Coast today with Flash Flood Watches for the Panhandle until Thursday morning. - Isolated tornadoes are possible in the Panhandle and Big Bend starting late tonight and continuing through mid-week. - Minor coastal flooding is expected at high tides over the next several days in the Panhandle and Big Bend.
-1-3' of storm surge is expected in these areas. - High surf and dangerous rip currents are expected for Gulf beaches for the next several days. - Paulette could generate swells that reach the Atlantic beaches, possibly elevating the rip current risk later this week. - Direct impacts from any other systems in the tropics are not expected over the next several days.
+It is important to not focus on the center of the forecast track for Tropical Storm Sally. - Even with a landfall to the west in Louisiana/Mississippi, a significant rainfall event is forecast for the western Panhandle. - Tropical Storm Sally will likely produce heavy rainfall and gusty winds across much of the state, particularly near the West Coast this evening and the Panhandle on Monday, Tuesday, and possibly Wednesday. - Tropical Storm Warnings: coastal Escambia, coastal Santa Rosa, coastal Okaloosa, south Walton, coastal Bay, and coastal Gulf - Tropical Storm Watches: coastal Franklin County - Tropical storm force winds could begin along the Panhandle as early as late tonight or Monday morning, but more likely beginning Monday evening and Monday night.
+Gusts to tropical storm force has already been observed at St. George Island. - An additional 1-3" of rainfall is expected in Northeast Florida and the Peninsula over the next couple of days.
+Localized near 6" are possible. - 6-10" of rainfall is expected in the Panhandle and western Big Bend with localized totals of 12-18" possible. - Rises on rivers are expected along the West Coast and in Northwest Florida over the next several days. - Flood Watches continue for the West Coast until this evening with Flash Flood Watches for the Panhandle until Thursday morning. - Isolated tornadoes are possible in the Panhandle and Big Bend starting late tonight and continuing through mid-week. - Minor coastal flooding is expected at high tides over the next several days in the Panhandle and Big Bend.
+1-3' of storm surge is expected in these areas.
+Coastal Flood Advisories are in effect. - High surf, dangerous rip currents, and beach erosion are expected at Panhandle beaches for the next several days. - Paulette will generate swells that reach the Atlantic beaches, elevating the rip current risk through the end of the week. - Direct impacts from any other systems in the tropics are not expected over the next 7 days.

-The next briefing packet will be issued Sunday evening with the 5PM advisory, unless there are significant changes before then.
+The next briefing packet will be issued Monday morning with the 8AM advisory, unless there are significant changes before then.
 For the latest information on the tropics, please visit the National Hurricane Center website at www.hurricanes.gov.